ahmadalwareh/Python_Interview_Questions/questions/General/README.md

        print(key, value)
    ```

-5. _Unicode support_: In Python 2.x, Unicode support is not fully integrated, and the unicode and str types are separate.
+5. _Unicode support_: In Python 2.x, Unicode support is not fully integrated, and the Unicode and str types are separate.
 In Python 3.x, Unicode is fully integrated, and the str type is used for Unicode strings.

-## 11- How is memory managed in python?
+## 11- How is memory managed in Python?

 In Python, memory management is handled by the Python interpreter itself.
 When a Python program runs, the interpreter creates and manages a number of objects in memory to store the data used by the program.
 The interpreter also tracks the objects that are no longer being used and reclaims their memory, a process known as garbage collection.